Bahari95/simplines/README.md

     python3 setup.py run_pyccel
 ```
 You can explore and run some tests in the "tests" folder or review the content in the "examples" folder.

+You may work in the **newFolder** for your tasks, as it has been created automatically for you.